Proposal Team Structure: Research Reveals Top Roles and When to Hire

 That’s why a dedicated proposal pro typically enters the scene when one of two things happens:

-1. Your organization grows to handle approximately 75 RFP-related projects per year
+Your organization grows to handle 75+ RFP-related projects per year

-According to the survey conducted by Loopio Labs, the most common reason for determining when a proposal team should take shape is due to an increase in RFP volume, closely followed by expanding business opportunities.
+According to an informal survey conducted by Loopio Labs, the most common factors for creating a proposal team are an increase in RFP volume, closely followed by expanding business opportunities:

 Grant Waldron, Manager of Global Proposal Operations at Fastly, explains, “Sometimes the number of projects is shielded by actually how large the RFPs are.
 So I actually utilize the volume of questions we’re handling.
 Looking at the trends across my company, there were only about 10% more RFP projects, but there were 40% more questions overall.
 So that shielded the big number of how much more work was being taken on.”

-Now that we’ve established why and when you need dedicated proposal support—who should be your first hire?
-Read on to learn about the common bid team roles and responsibilities.
+Now that we’ve established why and when you need dedicated proposal support, who should be your first hire?
+Read on to learn about the common proposal team roles and responsibilities.

 Six Common Proposal Team Roles & Responsibilities